Apstra/aosom-streaming/README.md

 ### Configure

-Define your information in `variables.env`.
-You need to define at least:
+Update the following information in `variables.env` to match your environment.
 ```
 AOS_SERVER=172.20.187.3
 LOCAL_IP=10.0.7.157